South Shore Outboard Association

 The New Hampshire Boat Museum has moved into their new 24,000 square foot building at 130 Whittier Highway (Route 25) in Moultonborough, New Hampshire.

 The heart of every museum is its collection.
 The NHBM collection supports its mission to share the stories of boating and lake life culture of New Hampshire.
 The permanent collection of over 2,500 objects (and growing) includes vintage motorboats of varying lengths and engine-types, canoes, rowboats, rowing sculls, race boats, ice boats, sailboats, a steamboat, a sneak boat, plus engines (inboard and outboard), waterskis, multiple wooden boat models, half hulls, PFDs, artifacts from historic boats of various types, an art collection, and other boating ephemera.
+The SSOA is looking forward to the posting of their 2026 schedule of museum hours, special exhibits and events.
+We are excited to be following the expansion and hope to be part of their many race boat displays in the future.

 For more information you can visit nhbm.org or southshoreoutboard.com